strohitv/splatnet3-token-util/steps_documentation.md

 ```

 ## open_splatnet3
-This command causes the Nintendo Switch App to open and loads SplatNet3 afterwards.
+This command attempts to open the Nintendo Switch App and load SplatNet3 afterwards.

 ### Usage:
 ```